San Pedro Underwater Archaeological Preserve State Park

-Part of a Spanish flotilla, the San Pedro was a 287-ton, Dutch-built ship which sank in a hurricane on July 13, 1733.
-Her remains were discovered in 1960 in Hawk Channel near Indian Key.
+Part of a Spanish flotilla, the San Pedro was a 287-ton, Dutch-built ship that sank in a hurricane on July 13, 1733.
+Its remains were discovered in 1960 in Hawk Channel near Indian Key.

 - Located in 18 feet of water, approximately 1.25 nautical miles south from Indian Key at GPS coordinates 24 degrees 51.802'N, 80 degrees 40.795'W.

-- To prevent anchor damage, please tie up to mooring buoys located at the site.
+- To prevent anchor damage, please tie up to mooring buoys at the site.